psy0rz/zfs_autobackup/README.md

 ### Running zfs-autobackup

-Before you start, make sure you can login to the server without password, by using `SSH keys`.
-Look at the troubleshooting section for more info.

-There are 2 ways to run the backup, but the endresult is always the same.
-Its just a matter of security (trust relations between the servers) and preference.

-#### Method 1: Pull backup

 Run the script on the backup server and pull the data from the server specfied by --ssh-source.
-This is usually the preferred way and prevents a hacked server from accesing the backup-data.

 ```console
 [root@backup ~]# zfs-autobackup --ssh-source pve.server.com offsite1 backup/pve --progress --verbose